 Seasonal Bonuses and Promotions

-The betting sites bonuses that are on offer are constantly chopping and changing, and while in some cases the presence of certain promos is relatively random, at other times there is a seasonal nature to them.
+The betting sites with bonuses that are on offer are constantly chopping and changing, and while in some cases the presence of certain promos is relatively random, at other times there is a seasonal nature to them.
 For example, when there is a major event coming up which bookmakers know will be popular among punters, they are generally inclined to offer certain bonuses in order to attract potential customers to bet on that event with them.

 As an example, during the NBA playoffs there may be an increase in NBA specific bonuses.
 Bookmakers will be aware during this period that there is going to be a heightened increase in the NBA and as a result probably more people betting on it, so by creating promotions around the NBA punters are more likely to use that particular bookie.
 This can then result in those punters continuing to bet with that bookmaker even after the NBA playoffs have concluded.

-Betting sites bonuses can be a great way to supplement your betting and give yourself a slightly increased chance of making a profit.
+Betting sites promotions can be a great way to supplement your betting and give yourself a slightly increased chance of making a profit.
 There are, however, many things that you need to be aware of in order to falling into the bookmaker’s trap, and to ensure that you utilise the bonuses that are best suited to you.
 In this article, we’ve looked at a range of different promotion types to help you get a feel for which ones you might want to keep an eye out for, and hopefully our advice is beneficial to you.

 Which betting sites offer the best bonuses?